 - Use the same package manager to manage your macOS, Linux, and Windows systems.

-- To install Homebrew for Linux in Nitrux, do the following.
+- To install Homebrew for Linux in Nitrux, run the following command.

-- Homebrew can install software to your home directory, and so does not require sudo.
+- Homebrew can install software to your home directory, so it does not require sudo.

 - Nix Package Manager (Portable)